Devi Stuart-Fox (Principal Investigator)

 Justin Cally (MSc student, Mar 2017 – Oct 2018)

 Justin completed his BSc and BBiomend Sci at Monash University before joining the Stuart-Fox Lab.
 With a strong interest in sexual selection, Justin investigated the broad population fitness effects of sexual selection through research synthesis and macroevolutionary methods.
 With co-supervision from Luke Holman, he performed a meta-analysis on experimental evolution and comparative studies to quantitatively determine the role of sexual selection in shaping population fitness as well as extinction risk.
 Justin also utilised phylogenies alongside environmental, historical and intrinsic predictors to ask the same question on a broad comparative scale across multiple taxa.

 Joshua Munro (co-supervisor, MSc student, Mar 2016 – Jan 2018)

-Josh is investigating thermal adaptation in Australian butterflies within and between species, across different climatic conditions.
-He will be using specialised imaging equipment and spectrometry to measure the reflectance of butterfly wings across the full spectrum from UV through human visible and into the near-infrared!
-Josh will be using specimens at Museum Victoria, with Ken Walker – and is co-supervised by Michael Kearney.
+Josh investigated thermal adaptation in Australian butterflies within and between species, across different climatic conditions.
+He used specialised imaging equipment and spectrometry to measure the reflectance of butterfly wings across the full spectrum from UV through human visible and into the near-infrared!
+Josh used specimens at Museum Victoria, with Ken Walker – and is co-supervised by Michael Kearney.

 Leslie Ng (co-supervisor, MSc student, Mar 2016 – Oct 2017)